 Alexa, what’s playing?

-You can issue commands like “Alexa, play Christmas music” and Alexa will spin up the Prime Christmas music playlist.
-If you’ve created personal playlists through the Prime music system you can also call up those playlists by name like “Alexa, play Rainy Day playlist”.
-You can also play music via band and song name like “Alexa, play Rush” or “Alexa, play Spirit of the Radio by Rush” and if the band/song is anywhere in the Prime library then, boom, you’re listening to it.
+You can issue commands like “Alexa, play Christmas music” and Alexa will spin up a Christmas music playlist.
+If you’ve created personal playlists, you can also call up those playlists by name like “Alexa, play my Rainy Day playlist”.
+You can also play music via band and song name like “Alexa, play Rush” or “Alexa, play Spirit of the Radio by Rush”.

-Alexa, what’s the weather like [add “in [cityname]”, if you want weather outside your current zipcode]
+Alexa, what’s the weather like?
+(If you want weather outside your zip code, just add “in [city name]”)

 Alexa, what’s the news today?